smolBlackCat/progress-tracker/README.md

     ```sh
     cd progress-tracker/

-    # Use DCMAKE_BUILD_TYPE=Debug to build the application in development mode
+    # Use -DDEVELOPMENT=ON to build the application in development mode
-    cmake -S . -B build/ -DCMAKE_BUILD_TYPE=Release
+    cmake -S . -B build/ -DCMAKE_INSTALL_PREFIX=/usr
     cmake --build build/
     ```